 But before we can have that discussion, we should first be concerned whether the product even survived its perilous journey from the manufacturer to the health food store.
-Sadly, many popular products do not.
+Sadly, some products do not.

 Prior to you ever placing a probiotic product in your mouth, it has traveled from the manufacturer to your store shelf, or been delivered to your front door.
 Probiotic bacteria do not like extreme temperature changes; in fact, it kills them.
 Creating a way to deliver probiotic products that protects the bacteria from the 150-degree heat found in the back of the UPS or FedEx delivery truck, all the way to a sun-baked loading dock, and then to the shelves of your favorite health food store, is critical.
 When you take that product from the store shelf, how can you know for certain that it hasn’t already endured a three day, 1,000 mile trek in the back of that sauna-like truck and is not, in fact, dead?

-Because it is difficult to create a stable delivery environment where the probiotic is kept at a cool, consistent temperature throughout the journey to the store, most manufacturers gloss over this important component, asking us to focus instead on culture count and strains.
+Because it is difficult to create a stable delivery environment where the probiotic is kept at a cool, consistent temperature throughout the journey to the store, some products focus instead on culture count and strains.
 Much time is spent advertising those numbers, but what we should really be asking is how have the probiotics been protected from the deadly heat inherent in our over-the-road door to door delivery.
 Probiotic capsules filled with dead bacteria because of overheating in a delivery truck – just like cultures that die in a sea of stomach acid – may not be the best use of your money.

 But herein lies the dichotomy of our marketing-based probiotic marketplace.
 We have all been led to believe that more cultures are better.
-What that really means is that most delivery systems are so porous and imprecise, that adding more billions of cultures merely increases the chances of at least some surviving through challenges like the delivery to the store or home and the delivery through known obstacles in the digestive system like stomach acid (covered in part 2).
+What that really means is that some delivery systems are porous and imprecise, that adding more billions of cultures merely increases the chances of at least some surviving challenges, like the delivery to the store or home, and the delivery through known obstacles in the digestive system like stomach acid (covered in part 2).

-The saga we just described is the story that founded Probulin, the one digestive health company that has perfected the ability to transport probiotics in a consistent, cool environment all the way to the store shelf using a specialized insulated box that uses recycled blue jean textile waste material that has the same R rating as Styrofoam but is biodegradable and environmentally safe (Part 1 of this series), and then safely deliver all those cultures alive to your gut using the patent pending MAKTrek 3-D Probiotic Delivery System (Part 2 of the series).
+The saga we just described is the story that founded Probulin, the digestive health company that has perfected the ability to transport probiotics in a consistent, cool environment all the way to the store shelf using a specialized insulated box that uses recycled blue jean textile waste material that has the same R rating as Styrofoam but is friendlier to the environment (Part 1 of this series), and then safely deliver all those cultures alive to your gut using the patent pending MAKTrek 3-D Probiotic Delivery System (Part 2 of the series).